 Sleepwalking kids are unsettling, but shouldn't be alarming to parents.
 Here's what to do.

-“Sleepwalking is a type of abnormal behavior that occurs during sleep,” Kristy Sileo, certified sleep consultant and TUCK Top Sleep Consultant in the USA, says.
+“Sleepwalking is a type of abnormal behavior that occurs during sleep,” says Kristy Sileo, a certified sleep consultant.
 “Behavior is the key word, as it is not a disorder that needs medication, but something that can be modified with proper intervention.
-Being overtired, or a lack of adequate sleep causes almost all forms of parasomnia, including sleepwalking.
-As such, the easiest and most effective treatment is to get your child more sleep, and preferably, more restorative sleep. “
+Being overtired or a lack of adequate sleep causes almost all forms of parasomnia, including sleepwalking.
+As such, the easiest and most effective treatment is to get your child more sleep, and preferably, more restorative sleep.”

-Sileo suggests tweaking your child’s waking schedule, offering regular naptimes, or moving their bedtime back to a more biologically appropriate time.
-Sleep hygiene should also be looked over.
+Sileo suggests tweaking your child’s waking schedule, offering regular nap times, or moving their bedtime back to a more biologically appropriate time.
+Sleep hygiene should also be analyzed.
 “Does the child have a TV in their bedroom?”
 Sileo says.
 “What time are electronic devices turned off for the night?
 All of these things can be a factor in how restorative a child’s sleep is.”

 Other advice: Don’t put sleepwalkers in bunk beds, keep electronics out of the bedroom, and keep your child’s bedroom cool and dark to promote restful and regular sleep.
 And to make sure you know when parasomnia strikes (if it does), try this life-hack recommended by Susie Menkes, Ph.D., and certified infant and toddler sleep specialist at Healthy Little Sleepers: “Put a bell on their door, so you know when they are coming out of their room,” Menkes says.
 “That way you can make sure that they are safe, and you can slowly guide them back to their room.”

-And rest assured that sleepwalking is common in children and is usually outgrown over time, especially as the amount of deep sleep decreases.
+Rest assured that sleepwalking is common in children and is usually outgrown over time.
 So do what you can now to help your child sleep well, and know that the best thing you can do for them is to create a loving and secure bedtime.